 Have you recently completed your manuscript?
 Gone over it yourself a time or two?
-Then it’s probably time to hire your first developmental or line editor—and once you think you’ve found the right one, it can be tempting to jump right in with both feet.
+Then it may be time to hire your first developmental or line editor—and once you think you’ve found the right one, it can be tempting to jump right in with both feet.
 But not so fast.

-When I edit, I like to work collaboratively, one-on-one with the author throughout the entire editing process.
-Because of this, it’s important to me that I “click” with my authors—that we are both comfortable enough to be open with each other.
+As a freelance editor, I like to work collaboratively, one-on-one with authors throughout the entire editing process.
+Because of this, it’s important to me that I “click” with my authors, that we are both comfortable enough to be open with each other.

 Developing a connection with my authors helps me ensure that they will trust me to help them make their book the best it can be, and I think every author should feel the same way about their editor.
 So how can you make that happen?